Robust Group Synchronization via Cycle-Edge Message Passing: Related Works

 An iterative reweighting strategy, referred to as IR-AAB, was proposed in \cite{AAB} to identify corrupted pairwise directions when estimating camera locations.
-Experiments on synthetic data show that IR-AAB is able to detect exactly the set of corrupted pairwise directions that are uniformly distributed on $S^2$ with low or medium corruption rate.
-However, this strategy was only restricted to the camera location estimation and no exact recovery guarantees were provided for the reweighting algorithm.
-We remark that our current work is a generalization of \cite{AAB} to a wide range of synchronization problems.
-We also provide a message-passing interpretation and generalization of \cite{AAB}, though, for simplicity, we restrict the current discussion to group synchronization.
+Experiments on synthetic data showed that IR-AAB was able to detect exactly the set of corrupted pairwise directions that were uniformly distributed on $S^2$ with low or medium corruption rate.
+However, this strategy was only restricted to camera location estimation and no exact recovery guarantees were provided for the reweighting algorithm.
+We remark that our current work is a generalization of \cite{AAB} to compact group synchronization problems.
+We also provide a message-passing interpretation for the ideas of \cite{AAB} and stronger mathematical guarantees in our context, but we do not address here the camera location estimation problem.